anabelbue/predicting_selfcontrol/README.md

 - [GNU Make](https://www.gnu.org/software/make/)
 - [Git](https://git-scm.com/) (only needed if you choose Option B above)

-### Step 2: Clone the repository

-Open your terminal and run:

 ### Step 3: Run the full pipeline